Have you ever stared confused at an ingredient list on a clothing tag wondering…

 1 According to the way of dyeing, it can be divided into two kinds: dip dyeing and padding.

-1.1 Dip dyeing: this dyeing refers to dipping textiles in dyeing solution for a certain period, the fabric and dye are in contact with each other, so that the dye is fixed in the fiber.
+1.1 Dip dyeing: this dyeing refers to dipping textiles in a dyeing solution for a certain period, the fabric and dye are in contact with each other so that the dye is fixed in the fiber.
 This dyeing method is suitable for all kinds of textiles (loose fiber, yarn, small-batch fabric, silk fabric, wool fabric, etc.).
 It is characterized by intermittent production, low production efficiency, simple equipment, and easy operation.

-1.2 Padding: padding is a dyeing method in this way, after a brief dip in the dye solution, press the textile with a roll to squeeze the dyeing solution into the tissue gap of the fabric, and remove the excess dye solution so that the dye is evenly distributed on the fabric, then steam or hot melt, etc. This is a continuous dyeing process, high production efficiency, suitable for a large number of textile fabric dyeing, but the dyed material subjected to high tension, usually used for woven fabric dyeing, sometimes silk bundles and yarns are dyed with padding.
+1.2 Padding: padding is a dyeing method this way, after a brief dip in the dye solution, press the textile with a roll to squeeze the dyeing solution into the tissue gap of the fabric, and remove the excess dye solution so that the dye is evenly distributed on the fabric, then steam or hot melt, etc. This is a continuous dyeing process, with high production efficiency, suitable for a large number of textile fabric dyeing, but the dyed material subjected to high tension, is usually used for woven fabric dyeing, sometimes silk bundles and yarns are dyed with padding.

-No matter what kind of dyeing method, it is necessary to perform color matching with dyeing / finishing testing machines before the batch dyeing to ensure the quality of the dyeing.
+No matter what kind of dyeing method, it is necessary to perform color matching with dyeing/finishing testing machines before the batch dyeing to ensure the quality of the dyeing.

-2 According to the production and processing links, it can be divided into 5 steps: solution dyed, fiber dyeing, top dyeing, yarn dyeing, piece dyed and garment dyed.
+2 According to the production and processing links, it can be divided into 5 steps: solution-dyed, fiber dyeing, top dyeing, yarn dyeing, piece dyed, and garment dyed.

 2.1 Solution dyed

 When chemical fiber (man-made fiber and synthetic fiber) is made, the spinning solution should be prepared first.
 Generally, the original solution is colorless or white, and the fiber is also white.
-In order to meet certain needs, we could add colored substances (such as color masterbatch) into the original liquid or pre-spinning coloring, after full mixing and spinning, all kinds of colored fibers can be obtained, either short fiber or filament.
+To meet certain needs, we could add colored substances (such as color masterbatch) into the original liquid or pre-spinning coloring, after full mixing and spinning, all kinds of colored fibers can be obtained, either short fiber or filament.

-The colored fibers obtained by the solution dyed are stable in hue, good in color fastness, low in production cost, but the batch is large, which increases the cleaning burden of spinning equipment.
-As a result, only more common colors, such as blue, black and group textiles (such as army), are generally produced, while it is difficult to apply for small batch production with a rapid change of market demand.
+The colored fibers obtained by the solution dyed are stable in hue, good in color fastness, and low in production cost, but the batch is large, which increases the cleaning burden of spinning equipment.
+As a result, only more common colors, such as blue, black, and group textiles (such as army), are generally produced, while it is difficult to apply for small batch production with a rapid change of market demand.